Chemical Property Prediction Under Experimental Biases: Abstract

 \section{Abstract}

-\if0 \kashima{TODO: More goal oriented abstract with motivations (not GNN)} Graph neural networks (GNNs) have succeeded in various chemical property prediction tasks; most of them implicitly assume that chemical experiments are uniformly sampled from the chemical universe.
-However, expert knowledge of chemical scientists often introduces biases in their decisions on the experimental plans or publication decisions for physical, economic, or scientific reasons, and such biases degrade the performance of machine learning models for the target populations.
-In this paper, we aim to correct the experimental biases.
-We consider the bias cancellation as a covariate shift adaptation problem, and introduce the importance-weighting and domain-invariant approaches into the chemical graph domain; we combine the GNNs with the two approaches to propose IW-GNN and DA-GNN.
-In the experiments, we simulate four practical biased sampling scenarios and evaluate the performance of the models in predicting 12 fundamental chemical properties on a well-known large-scale dataset.
-The results show that the IW-GNN approach improves the predictive performance in all the scenarios on most of the targets with statistical significance, while the DA-GNN approach degrades the predictive performance in all the scenarios. \fi The ability to predict the chemical properties of compounds is crucial in discovering novel materials and drugs with specific desired characteristics.
+Predicting the chemical properties of compounds is crucial in discovering novel materials and drugs with specific desired characteristics.
 Recent significant advances in machine learning technologies have enabled automatic predictive modeling from past experimental data reported in the literature.
-However, these datasets are often biased due to various reasons, such as experimental plans and publication decisions, and the prediction models trained using such biased datasets often suffer from over-fitting to the biased distributions and perform poorly on subsequent uses.
-The present study focuses on mitigating bias in the experimental datasets.
-To this purpose, we adopt two techniques from causal inference and domain adaptation combined with graph neural networks capable of handling molecular structures.
-The experimental results in four possible bias scenarios show that the inverse propensity scoring-based method makes solid improvements, while the domain-invariant representation learning approach fails.
+However, these datasets are often biased because of various reasons, such as experimental plans and publication decisions, and the prediction models trained using such biased datasets often suffer from over-fitting to the biased distributions and perform poorly on subsequent uses.
+Hence, this study focused on mitigating bias in the experimental datasets.
+We adopted two techniques from causal inference combined with graph neural networks that can represent molecular structures.
+The experimental results in four possible bias scenarios indicated that the inverse propensity scoring-based method and the counter-factual regression-based method made solid improvements.